micans/pick/README.md

 It allows database-style queries (*select*) and filters (*where*) on a single text file or stream using its column names (or indexes if no names are present).
 Columns can be selected, transformed and combined and rows can be filtered using conditions.
+Additionally output can be demuxed into different files.

 In simple to middling cases pick can avoid both the need for a script (R, awk, Python, Ruby et cetera) and having to load the entire data set into memory.